santoriggio/portfolio/README_EN.md

 ### Ongoing Project: Customer360 App

-The app I'm developing allows users to interact with the Framework360 platform.
-It will be a powerful tool that enables Framework360's customers to provide consumers with a customized app using various available templates, including video courses, e-commerce, restaurant apps, sales agents' apps, and more.
-It will include 4 images related to video courses to enhance the user experience.
+The app I'm developing allows users to interface with the Framework360 platform.
+It will be a powerful tool that will enable Framework360 customers to provide consumers with a customized app using various available templates, including Video Courses, Ecommerce, Restaurant Apps, Sales Agent Apps, and more.
+Below are 4 images of the "Videocourses" template currently under development.

 <div align="center">
   <img src="assets/customers360/home.png" width="200">